cmang12/smart-mailer/README.md

    +---------+--------------------------------------+-------------------------+-------------------------------+
    ```
    In this example:
-    - The email with `email_id = f10881d0-3333-41ae-8231-d0993e8937cd` (subject: `New Product Launch`) was opened by 3 users, with the last open recorded at `Wed, 06 Nov 2024 11:16:03 GMT`.
+    - The email with `email_id = f10881d0-3333-41ae-8231-d0993e8937cd` (subject: `New Product Launch`) was opened by 3 recipients, with the last open recorded at `Wed, 06 Nov 2024 11:16:03 GMT`.
-    - The email with `email_id = 7a37b701-ddcb-41aa-a9eb-30efcf645f94` (subject: `Weekly Update`) was opened by 1 user.
+    - The email with `email_id = 7a37b701-ddcb-41aa-a9eb-30efcf645f94` (subject: `Weekly Update`) was opened by 1 recipient.

 2. **Email Count by Department**: This section shows the total number of emails sent by each department code.
-The `ALL` department is excluded from the output.

    **Example:**
    ```plaintext